 When Ned asks why Catelyn has come, she tells him that Jon Arryn, his foster father and her brother-in-law, is dead.
 The news came in King Robert's own hand.
 When asked, Catelyn explains that Jon Arryn's widow--Catelynn's sister Lysa Arryn--and her son have returned to the Eyrie and says that she thinks her sister should not be alone and should have gone back to Riverrun.
 Ned urges Catelyn to take the children to keep her sister company, but then Catelyn informs him that Robert Baratheon has also written to say he is coming to Winterfell.
 This news gladdens Ned; it has been nine years since he last saw his old friend.
 However, Catelyn is worried about the omen of a direwolf found dead in the snow with an antler buried in its throat.

 With Robert coming, Catelyn confirms with Ned that they should send word to his brother Benjen on the Wall.
 Then Catelyn informs Ned that Robert's wife Cersei Lannister, their children, and her Lannister brothers are also coming.
 Ned does not like the Lannisters because they came to Robert’s cause only after victory was certain.
 Eddard is looking forward to seeing the children and then announces his worry about feeding them all.

 - Summary and analyses of the chapter by Leigh Butler.

 - Summary of the chapter on Tower of the Hand.

 This page uses content from Wikia.
 The original content was at A Game of Thrones: Chapter 2.
 The list of authors can be seen in the page history.
-As with the A Wiki of Ice and Fire - A Song of Ice and Fire & Game of Thrones, the content of Wikia is available under the GNU Free Documentation License.
+As with A Wiki of Ice and Fire, the content of Wikia is available under the GNU Free Documentation License.